 Copenhagen Weather & Costs

-Personally, I prefer warm weather for mature solo travel.
+Personally, I prefer warmer weather the older I get.
 If you do, too, then the summer months (June to August) are when to go to Copenhagen.

 The weather in Copenhagen averages in the 50°s F to the low 70°s F in the summer.
 Outdoor activities and strolling the city’s Old Town is best in the summer, but more crowded.